elcodi-blog/elcodi-blog.github.io/source/_posts/2014-08-11-a-short-break-for-meditation.markdown

 ---
 layout: post
 title: "A short break for meditation"
-date: 2014-08-06 12:49:38 +0200
+date: 2014-08-11 09:05:38 +0200
 comments: true
 categories:
+    - elcodi
+    - ecommerce
+    - symfony
 ---

+##### Puedes encontrar la versión en castellano de este post [aqui](/blog/2014/08/04/un-momento-para-reflexionar/).

-Some of you already know about Elcodi, a suite of components built on Symfony2 and Doctrine, aiming to provide maximum flexibility and soundness to e-commerce projects.
+Some of you already know Elcodi, a suite of components built on Symfony2 and Doctrine, aiming to provide maximum flexibility and soundness to e-commerce projects.

 We believe that coding should always be entertaining and fun.